Wong Yuk-man: Glass throwing incident

 On 3 July 2014 during a Q&A session of the Legislative Council, Wong was accused of intentionally hurting Chief Executive Leung Chun-ying by hurling a glass at him in a protest.
 Wong was charged of common assault.
 He claimed that he was first intentionally throwing papers towards a location where no one was standing, and he switched to throwing water only when there were not many documents left on the table.
 He said the glass was released accidentally as security guards were pulling him back.
 He was later convicted on 19 October 2016.

 On 27 September 2018, Wong Yuk-man's assault conviction was overturned.

 2016 Legislative Council election

-In the 2016 Legislative Council election, he ran a campaign with militant localist group Civic Passion and Chin Wan to promote their political platform in amending the Basic Law to achieve full autonomy for Hong Kong.
+In the 2016 Legislative Council election, he ran a campaign with militant localist camp Civic Passion and Chin Wan to promote their political platform in amending the Basic Law to achieve full autonomy for Hong Kong.
 He was under attack by his former supporter Ho Chi-kwong, who accused him of his "unethical" political past.
 He received an unexpected loss, losing to Yau Wai-ching from the localist Youngspiration by only 424 votes.
 He blamed his failure on making "too many enemies in his political career" and "not enough effort".
 He said he would focus on developing the online radio station My Radio.

 On 14 April 2017, Wong announced his intention to quit politics, not taking part in political affairs, not participating or organising any political groups, and not joining any elections.